jorgenavarroortiz/MQTT2MULTICAST/README.md

 See the launch scripts (``mqtt_proxy1.sh`` and similar) to get examples.
 You can also use the help (argument ``-h``) to see the syntax.

-If no UDP forwarders are configured nor MQTT2MULTICAST server is configured, the program will act as a simple MQTT broker supporting QoS=0.
+- If no UDP forwarders are configured nor MQTT2MULTICAST server is configured, the program will act as a simple MQTT broker supporting QoS=0.

-IPv6 has been disabled in hosts and switches to avoid too many messages in RYU's log.
+- IPv6 has been disabled in hosts and switches to avoid too many messages in RYU's log.

+- You can select `learning switch` or `shortest path` for L2 routing in the script `~/RYU/ryu/app/simple_switch_13_MQTT2MULTICAST.py`.
+Please change the line `LEARNING_SWITCH = True` accordingly.

 ## Experiment using UDP to forward MQTT messages within the SDN network